jambxd/hello-world/README.md

-Hi, I’m Jam
+Hi, I’m Jam 👋

-Working full-time and learning web development on the side. 🌱
+I'm a full-time Structural Engineer currently learning to Python to improve my workflow.

+It might be a slow process, but I believe in becoming 1% better everyday